-Working for yourself is a great way to earn extra money on your own schedule.
-There are jobs available doing just about anything on a freelance basis, so check out a variety of options that are a fit for your skills and experience.
+Working for yourself is a great way to earn extra money on your schedule.
+There are jobs available for doing just about anything on a freelance basis, so check out a variety of options that are a fit for your skills and experience.

 Freelancing gives you a way to do what you want, as well as to boost your earnings.

 Do you like to drive?
 If you have your own car and know your way around town?
 There are many different types of driver jobs, and most have a flexible schedule.
 You could work for yourself for companies like Uber, Lyft, or Amazon, or get on the payroll and drive limos, school buses, transport vans, or other modes of transportation that require a trained driver.
-In fact, delivery driver is one of the best paid hourly jobs.
+In fact, a delivery driver is one of the best paid hourly jobs.